 You need to know about planning.
-Though it's obvious, several event planners are not able to plan.
+Though it's obvious by the name, several event planners are not able to plan.
 As an event planner, you have strict deadlines and you should hit those deadlines earlier rather than later.
 A lot of event planners think they can delay a bit but that's equal to inviting the client's wrath.
-Event planners tend to procrastinate.
-And procrastination leads to difficulties.
-So, you need to plan well not just for yourself but also your team and clients.
-If you come across any course (online or offline) on "how to plan", enroll in it at the earliest.
+Those event planners who tend to procrastinate should know that their procrastination will lead to difficulties.
+So, you need to plan well not just for yourself but also for your team and clients.

 For example, if you order a cake and the baker doesn't show up, you need to have some extra money to order an alternative.
-If you do not have basic finance skills, work on them immediately.
-Your clients will be pissed if they are forced to spend more than their budget.
+If you do not have basic financial skills, work on them immediately.
+Your clients will be not fond of your service if they are forced to spend more than their budget.

 Creativity is the secret sauce.
 Through creativity, event planners can find solutions on the spot when everyone else is flipping out.
 As an event planner, you often troubleshoot when least expected, even though you assume everything is planned well.
 Your clients can turn the course of the entire event in five minutes before and you have to be creative to solve such issues.

 What if the caterer turns up late?
 You arrange for quick bites.
-Electricity gone?
-The generator you had as backup comes to the rescue.
-The scenarios are innumerable.
-And you can't prepare for all of them.
+If there are electricity problems, the generator you had as backup comes to the rescue.
+The scenarios are innumerable, you may not be able to prepare for all of them.
 However, even a small attempt at mitigating the effects goes a long way.

 You need to be disciplined to ensure your team does what is to be done and they are not slacking off.
 If something goes wrong, you bear the brunt as the lead.
 You need to have nerves of steel to tackle situations when you or your team members get stressed out due to unforeseen circumstances.

 A lot of event planners start to buckle under stress.
-That's when events go wrong.
+That's when events go wrong, learn to handle criticism.
 Learn to keep calm in the midst of the storm because everyone looks up to you to make the event a success.